xjjiang/om-Aviary/aviary/docs/developer_guide/unit_tests.md

 `check_partials` allows you to exclude some components in a group.
 For example `excludes=["*atmosphere*"]` means that atmosphere component will not be included.

-Sometimes, you may need to exclude a particular partial derivative.
-You need to write your own code to do so.
+Sometimes, you may need to exclude a particular partial derivative, perhaps in cases where you did not define derivatives because you know an input won't change.
+In such a case, you will need to use `assert_near_equal` on inidividual derivatives.
 One example is in `subsystems/propulsion/test/test_propeller_performance.py`.

 ````{margin}
 ```{note}